 Section 3.
 Nominations for officers shall be made by the nominating committee or at least two Members of the Chapter after consent has been obtained from the nominee, and must reach the Secretary at least six weeks before the Annual Business Meeting.

-The Secretary-Treasure shall prepare a Ballot Paper to be mailed to the general membership not less than four weeks before the Annual Business Meeting.
-The closing date for the receipt of the ballots by the Secretary-Treasurer shall be one week before the Annual Business meeting.
+The Secretary-Treasurer shall prepare a Ballot to be emailed to the general membership not less than four weeks before the Annual Business Meeting.
+The Secretary shall conduct an anonymous election by the members via email/web and maintain the ballots for audit by the Executive Committee.
 The Secretary-Treasurer shall report the results of the election at the Annual Business Meeting.

 Section 4.
-Tenure of office shall be one year, except for the office of Chapter representative, for which it will be three years.
+Tenure of office shall be one year, except for the offices of Chapter Representative and Secretary-Treasurer, for which it will be three years.

 Section 6.
 The President shall preside at all the general meetings and the Executive Board meetings of the Chapter.
 The President-Elect shall assume the duties of the President upon the resignation or absence of the latter.

 Section 7.
 At the end of his/her term of office, the President-Elect shall succeed to the office of the President and the President shall succeed to the office of the Immediate-Past President.